yasirbhutta/yasirbhutta.github.io/artistic-design/docs/artistic-design.md

 - What are the three main properties of color: hue, saturation, and value?
 - How can you adjust the value of a color to create shades, tones, and tints?
 - What is the difference between a warm color and a cool color?
+- Can you describe the relationship between the colors of light absorbed by each ink and the color we perceive in CYMK color model?
+- What does CMYK stand for and explain it?
+- Describe the CMY color model used in printing, including the function of each color (CMY) and why black (K) is often added
+- What is Subtractive Color Model?

 ## References and Bibliography

 [1] B. Software, “Rules of Color Combination,” amadine.com. [https://amadine.com/useful-articles/rules-of-color-combination](https://amadine.com/useful-articles/rules-of-color-combination)